Computational complexity of Berry phase estimation in topological phases of matter: Problem definitions and main results

-The full proof of Theorem~\ref{thm:BQPcomp} is provided in Section~\ref{sec:BQPcomp}, which is divided into two parts: containment in \BQP\ and \BQP-hardness. { We remark that the hardness result holds even for $\gamma= 1-\Omega(1/\mathrm{poly}(n))$ for general guiding states with succinct classical description.
-If we restrict the guiding state to be a classical subset state, the hardness result holds for $\gamma = 1/\mathrm{poly}(n)$\footnote{This is because we utilize {\it post-idling} in the proof of the \BQP-hardness, unlike the {\it initial-idling} in~\cite{cade2022improved}.}. } In Section~\ref{sec:BQP_containment}, we show that the Berry phase estimation problem---when a suitable guiding state is provided---can be solved efficiently by a quantum computer.
+The full proof of Theorem~\ref{thm:BQPcomp} is provided in Section~\ref{sec:BQPcomp}, which is divided into two parts: containment in \BQP\ and \BQP-hardness. \RED{ We remark that the hardness result holds even when the guiding state is a classical subset state with $\gamma = 1 - \Omega(1/\mathrm{poly}(n))$. } In Section~\ref{sec:BQP_containment}, we show that the Berry phase estimation problem---when a suitable guiding state is provided---can be solved efficiently by a quantum computer.
 That is, the problem lies in the complexity class \textsf{BQP}.
 Our argument builds on the algorithm introduced in Section~\ref{sec:improved_algorithm}, which estimates the Berry phase \( \theta_B \in [0, 2\pi) \).
 Our result on the Berry phase estimation algorithm can be stated as follows.

 \begin{theorem}[Quantum algorithm for Berry phase estimation] Under conditions (\(\mathcal{C}1\))-(\(\mathcal{C}2\)) of Definition~\ref{def:BPE_guided}, for any additive accuracy $\varepsilon_B \ge 1/\mathrm{poly}(n)$ and failure probability $\eta \in (0,1/3)$, there exists a quantum algorithm that outputs an estimate $\hat\theta$ of the Berry phase $\theta_B$ satisfying $|\hat\theta-\theta_B|\le \varepsilon_B \pmod{2\pi}$ and runs in $\mathcal{O}(\mathrm{poly}\!\left(n\right)\cdot \frac{1}{\varepsilon_B}\log{(1/\eta))}$-time. \end{theorem}